chrisb2/pi_ina219/README.md

 ## Debugging

-To understand the calibration calculation results, informational output can be enabled with:
+To understand the calibration calculation results and automatic gain increases, informational output can be enabled with:

 ```python
     ina = INA219(SHUNT_OHMS, log_level=logging.INFO)